 The most important takeaway is that these attributes never increase client satisfaction.
-These basic service elements and the expertise of your practitioners are required.
+These service elements and the expertise of your practitioners are required.
 They do not add value.
 They can only detract from client satisfaction or disqualify participation if not expertly delivered.

 With marketing content focused on the basics what do you expect the impact to be?
 Do you anticipate that prospective clients will pay a premium?
 Note the trajectory of the arrow in the Kano Model.
-In terms of your services, they are the product equivalent of commodity.
+In terms of your services, they are the product equivalent of a commodity.

 The takeaway here is that while core competencies, perhaps (and only perhaps) rise above "commodity" in value, focusing content here will not sufficiently distinguish the firm or its services.

 Part of Kano's theory is that prospective clients can only partially tell us what is important to them.
 They simply do not know, in full, what is available or what they need.
 This is as true for professional services as it is for products.
-As such the Kano Model is an excellent tool, not only for marketing departments, but business developers, and identifying go-to-market strategies.
+As such, the Kano Model is an excellent tool, not only for marketing departments, but for business developers and identifying winning go-to-market strategies.
 (Hint: benchmarking other providers in your market won't help.)
 These models can be developed for markets, verticals, targeted accounts, individual business units, even against client profiles allowing for highly targeted and effective marketing and sales campaigns.

 A Word on Downward Pressure